AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 ### Option B: Activate to cloud

-Complete the following steps in coordination with your Adobe support team.

-- **Coordinate with Adobe** to configure a cloud delivery destination.
-- **Provide destination details** – Path, credentials, file format.
-- **Map match keys** – Select the identifier (e.g., `hashedEmail`).
-- **Define TTL and refresh cadence** – Finalized in collaboration with Adobe.
-- **Confirm delivery** – Ensure audiences are delivered and compliant.
+To activate audiences to a cloud destination (such as [!DNL AWS S3] or [!DNL Snowflake]), contact your Adobe account representative to initiate the setup process.
+You will need to provide destination details such as file path, credentials, and expected file format.
+During setup, you must also specify a match key (e.g., `hashedEmail`) and define the desired TTL and refresh cadence.
+Once configuration is complete, Adobe will provision the destination and ensure data is delivered correctly.

+Audience data sent to a cloud destination follows a predefined schema.
+For a detailed description of the required fields and format, download the [RTCDP Collaboration Audience Activation Guide](../assets/quick-start/RTCDP_Collaboration_Audience_Activation_Spec_v1.0.pdf).

 ### Key differences